Privacy is personal

 When it comes to privacy, we know one size does not fit all.
 That’s why we build controls that are easy to use so you can choose the privacy settings that are right for you.
 It’s a responsibility that comes with creating products and services that are free and accessible for everyone, everywhere.

-Google Account - Your privacy settings, all in one place
+Google Account - Your privacy settings made easy

-You can find your info, privacy, and security settings all in one place – your Google Account.
+You can find key info, privacy, and security settings all in your Google Account.
 We have created easy-to-use tools like Dashboard and My Activity, which give you transparency over data collected from your activity across Google services.
 There are also powerful privacy controls like Activity Controls and Ad Settings, which allow you to switch the collection and use of data on or off to decide how all of Google can work better for you.

 Quickly access your privacy settings